FEglese/apollo-client/README.md

 To clone this repository, in the terminal navigate to your target directory, then run:
 `git clone https://github.com/FredrikEglese/apollo-client.git`

 Navigate into the new directory `apollo-client` and run `npm i` to install the necesary npm packages.
+There will likely be quite a few dependency warnings, but these are mostly dependencies of packages brought in with `creat-react-app` and are out of my hands.

 ### Dev mode deploy